Restaurant guest feedback ON THE LINE HERO

 This way, you don’t put pressure on the customer to write a review at the restaurant, like with old-fashioned comment cards.
 They’ll likely find the card in their wallet or purse when they get home, and remember that you asked for a review.

 When you receive positive feedback in person, ask if the guest is willing to share their positive feedback online.
-Be courteous, and be totally transparent about why you want the review - this request can come across as slimy if you don’t give a brief explanation.
+Be courteous and transparent about why you want the review – this request can come across as slimy if you don’t give a brief explanation of your intentions.

 “Thank you!
 So happy you enjoyed yourself.
 If you don’t mind, could you write us a review on our Yelp page?
-We’re trying to reach new customers, and reviews help our ranking a lot” sounds a lot better than “Thank you, but can you write that on Yelp?”
+We’re trying to reach new customers, and reviews help our ranking a lot” sounds a lot better than “Thanks, but can you write that on Yelp?”

 There are a few tools you can use to find and keep up with guest feedback online.